-From this article, you will learn how edrone's data security policy looks like.
+From this article, you will learn what edrone's data security policy looks like.
 The article answers the most frequently asked questions in the field of data security policy.

 1. Where are the database servers located?